Origins

 I didn't want to use a premade website or program.
 Given the means, I'd build our own site, our own feel, and create a space for the story alone.
 I didn't want to self publish chapters or "books" of AMT.
 Here is the story, in its entirety and perpetuity, for as long as I feel its necessary to tell.

-To everybody else, thanks for reading this expatiation on AMT.
+Thanks for reading this expatiation on AMT.
 Read on, enjoy the serial, and share it with your gaming groups, family, friends, local nerds, local jocks, and so on!

 Shoot me an email, let me know your thoughts!